OmniView: An All-Seeing Diffusion Model for 3D and 4D View Synthesis: Introduction

 To realize this unified 4D formulation, we adopt a Diffusion Transformer (DiT)~\cite{dit} backbone that naturally handles a variable number of input tokens.
 We tokenize each frame into a set of video tokens, concatenate tokens from all available inputs (images, views, or frames), and condition generation on this sequence.
 DiTs already support temporal reasoning via spatio-temporal Rotary Positional Embeddings (3D RoPE), which encode $(x, y, t)$ for each token.
 Prior works typically injects camera information by either encoding poses with a pose encoder or by mapping them to Plücker ray embeddings and then applying 3D RoPE~\cite{su2024roformer} to both video and camera-conditioned tokens.
 This entangles camera pose $\mathbf{p}\mathbf{p}$ and time $t$ in a single positional embedding space, making it difficult for the model to learn 3D structure independently of temporal dynamics and often leading to overfitting to seen trajectories.

 In contrast, \method explicitly disentangles space and time.
-We represent each token’s camera only to as ase Plücker nd apply \textit{spatial} 2D RoPE only to these Plucker features, then concatenate the them channel-wise with the corresponding video token.
+We represent each token's camera pose as Plücker rays and apply \textit{spatial} 2D RoPE only to these Plücker features, then concatenate them channel-wise with the corresponding video token.
 Time is encoded separately via temporal RoPE on the video tokens.
 This design cleanly separates camera geometry from temporal evolution, while still allowing the DiT to jointly attend over all tokens.
-Combined with the corresponding video token.
-Time is encoded separately via temporal RoPE on the video tokens.
-This design cleanly separates camera geometry from temporal evolution, while still allowing the DiT to jointly attend over all tokens.
-Combined with the variable-token design, this lets \method flexibly ingest arbitrary combinations of frames, views, and timestamps and thereby support a wide range of 4D inputs, under a single architecture.
-We thenthe variable-token design, this lets \method flexibly ingest arbitrary combinations of frames, views, and timestamps and thereby support a wide range of 4D inputs under a single architecture.
-We then devise a joint training strategy that mixes heterogeneous 3D datasets, each correspondconditioned on text and images. \method, 3D-consistently matches or outperforms specialized baselines, producing to different task configurations (multi-view static, dynamic, T2V/I2V with camera control, V2V redirection), so that the model learns shared geometric priors across them.
+Combined with the variable-token design, this lets \method flexibly ingest arbitrary combinations of frames, views, and timestamps and thereby support a wide range of 4D inputs under a single architecture.
+We then devise a joint training strategy that mixes heterogeneous 3D datasets, each corresponding to different task configurations (multi-view static, dynamic, T2V/I2V with camera control, V2V redirection), so that the model learns shared geometric priors across them.

-We extensively evaluate \method on static and dynamic NVS benchmarks with monocular and multi-view inputs, as well as camera-control tasks conditioned on text and images. \method consistently matches or outperforms specialized baselines, producing high-fidelity, 3D-consistent videosand camera-conditioned tokens.
+We extensively evaluate \method on static and dynamic NVS benchmarks with monocular and multi-view inputs, as well as camera-control tasks conditioned on text and images. \method consistently matches or outperforms specialized baselines, producing high-fidelity, 3D-consistent videos.
 With up to 33\% increase in SSIM scores in multiview NVS LLFF dataset, 60\% in dynamic NVS Neural 3D Video benchmark, 20\% in static camera control on RE-10K, 4x reduction in camera errors in text-conditioned video generation, \method demonstrates strong 3D consistency and fidelity across tasks, and generalization to input configurations not seen during training.
 Ablations validate the benefit of our RoPE design.